jankotek/mapdb-site/doc/format.rst

 Instructions
 ~~~~~~~~~~~~~

+Recid and size has parity.
+If CRC32 is enabled parity is 16 bites, otherwise 1 bite parity.

+Instruction byte has first 5 bites for instruction and 3 bites for checksum.
+It is calculated from offset, file number and instruction number.
+IF CRC32 is enabled next byte replicates byte, shifted by some value (+101).

 1) record update.
-Followed by recid, size and binary data
+Followed by packed recid with parity, packed size with parity and binary data

 2) delete record.
 Places tombstone in index table.
-Followed by recid.
+Followed by packed recid with parity.

 3) record insert.
-Followed by recid, size and binary data
+Followed by packed recid with parity, packed size with parity and  binary data

 4) preallocate record.
-Followed by recid
+Followed by packed recid with parity

 5) skip N bytes.
-Followed by number of bytes to skip.
+Followed by packed size with parity.

 6) skip single byte

 7) EOF current file.
 Move to next file

 8) Current transaction is valid.
 Start new transaction

 9) Current transaction is invalid.
 Rollback all changes since end of previous transaction.
 Start new transaction